 Banned Substance Free Certification

 The step beyond third-party testing is testing for banned substances.
-When we say banned substance, we mean those 220 substances that WADA and USADA regulate and prohibit because they have been deemed performance enhancing.
+When we say banned substance, we mean those 220 substances or so that WADA and USADA regulate and prohibit because they have been deemed performance enhancing.

 Not every banned substance is bad, however, if a banned substance accidentally finds its way into a product taken by a professional or Olympic athlete who is routinely tested, they will face a mandatory competition ban.
 They may also face a fine.

 Banned substances range from hormones to stimulants, and agents that increase blood cells.

-There are 3 certifying agencies that test for banned substances: Informed Sport, NSF sport and BCSG.
+There are several certifying agencies that test for banned substances: Informed Sport and BCSG are two.
 Manufacturers who have their products tested for banned substances must first register with the testing agency, have their manufacturing facilities certified, and then must submit batch samples for testing each time a batch is produced.

 Dioxyme is registered and tests its products with Informed Sport to ensure and certify that our products are banned substance free.